boshgg/IT-Team-062/README.md

 Fixed an issue where customer information in the note list would be split.
 After entering the note list to modify the customer information, one more customer information will appear in the note list, and the problem has been resolved.
 The search method has been optimized.
 Now you can search for part of the customer's name through fuzzy search, and you can get a list that will contain all the customers related to the search content.

+Version 3.0 2021/11/1

+Fixed the bug of data display.
+Some data cannot be displayed on the page normally, there are missing or errors.
+Beautify the UI interface.
+Added background images to the interface to increase the beauty of the app.

 <div id="8.1"></div>